By Valerie Andrews

 “The key is to put a hold on any conversation where anyone will feel criticized, ganged up on or attacked,” Harville says.
 “Then make sure each guest feels seen and honored.”

 The holidays can be especially hard on those who are grieving—it often doesn’t feel right to go through the same old rituals without a loved one there.
-For two years after my father died, my mother and I put on Hawaiian music and danced the hula around a tiny Christmas eve.
+For two years after my father died, my mother and I put on Hawaiian music and danced the hula on Christmas eve.
 There was a raging storm outside, but we turned up the heat so the living room felt almost sultry.
 This helped us to forget the hours we’d spent caroling with my father, harmonizing to “Deck the Halls” and “Silent Night.”

 Annual traditions can be painful if you’re mourning a lost friend or family member.
 “Perhaps you just can’t face Christmas morning without your mother, or maybe watching It’s a Wonderful Life without your spouse feels weird,” says Dr. Young.
 “Times of grief are a good time to re-evaluate your traditions.
 Replace the painful ones with new traditions, since this can keep your mind off of your grief.
 But don’t negate the value of indulging in a few old favorites, especially if they help the holidays feel like something worth celebrating.

-The Body Needs Attention, Too.
+The Body Needs Attention

 Winter is a time when the body also needs a little extra TLC.
 And I’m not just talking about trying to ward off the usual colds, chills and flu.

 A new study links this season to a rise in major illness.
-Professor John Todd, Director of the JDRF/Wellcome Trust Diabetes and Inflammation Laboratory, reports that our immune function changes in winter and we are more likely to suffer serious setbacks, “In some ways, it’s obvious – (yet this study) it helps explain why so many diseases, from heart disease to mental illness, are much worse in the winter months.”
+Professor John Todd, Director of the JDRF/Wellcome Trust Diabetes and Inflammation Laboratory, reports that our immune function changes in winter and we are more likely to suffer serious setbacks, “In some ways, it’s obvious (yet this study) helps explain why so many diseases, from heart disease to mental illness, are much worse in the winter months.”
 Until now, doctors hadn’t fully appreciated how often this occurred and why we are prone to sudden downturns in our health.

 What does all this scientific research tell us?
 That we have come into the modern age depending on our ancient brain and biology.
 While some think we’re just a hair’s breadth away from the machine-mind meld, I beg to differ.
 The fact is that our bodies are still old fashioned and very much tied to the seasons.
 The insights of evolutionary biology are clear: Each winter, we are called upon to address some deep and mysterious change that is taking place on the level of our cells.